SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/github.md

 Scroll to the bottom of the page to see the details of the error.
 These are a step-by-step log of what is happening in git, the version-control system GitHub uses.
 The most recent message is at the bottom.
 (Ignore the line talking about a `Detached head`.
 That is actually a natural intermediate part of the process, not a problem.)

+Here are details about the three problems we described above, how you can identify them, and possible solutions.

 #### If You See `nothing to commit, working tree clean`

 This means git cannot detect any changes in your code.
 You cannot commit anything from docassemble if you have not made changes—not even to a new branch.
 These are some possibilities: